daiplusplus/AspNetDependencyInjection/README.md

 	* ASP.NET Web API - Using `System.Web.Http.Dependencies.IDependencyResolver`.
 Use the `Jehoel.AspNetDependencyInjection.WebApi` NuGet package.
 	* WCF is not currently targeted by a published NuGet package, but a WCF example is included in this repository.

-* This project is *not* intended for use with ASP.NET Web API, ASP.NET 5, nor ASP.NET Core.
-Those platforms already have established dependency-injection infrastructure ecosystems available to their users.

 **AspNetDependencyInjection.Mvc** exposes `AspNetDependencyInjection` as an implementation of `System.Web.Mvc.IDependencyResolver` for use with ASP.NET MVC 5.x.

 ## Current Version